 Every surgery comes with risks.
 Adverse effects warrant emergency attention.
 You should always watch out for signs of complications.

-After surgery, call the doctor immediately if you experience vision loss, very red eyes, extreme pain that does not go away, and light flashes or dark spots called floaters.
+After any of the types of cataract surgery, call the doctor immediately if you experience vision loss, very red eyes, extreme pain that does not go away, and light flashes or dark spots called floaters.
 These can be signs of serious complications that need to be addressed right away.

 The risks of cataract surgery include unusual changes in eye pressure, double or vision loss, retinal detachment, swelling, bleeding, infection.